Atomic-tech-Shadow/Otaku-Nexus/replit.md

 # Overview

-This is a full-stack anime/otaku community platform called "Otaku App" built with modern web technologies.
-The application serves as a comprehensive platform for anime enthusiasts to discover content, take quizzes, watch videos, chat with other users, and engage with the anime community.
+This is a full-stack otaku community platform called "Otaku App" built with modern web technologies.
+The application serves as a comprehensive platform for users to take quizzes, watch videos, chat with other users, and engage with the community.

 # System Architecture